 As the economics of cruising has changed, ocean cruising has moved away from the all-inclusive price model and now offers so many add-0ns that the price of your cruise can nearly double.
 Not so with river cruising.

-Your all-inclusive river cruise price includes: stateroom, a selection of guided tours (also includes admission to sites on the tours, many of which are UNESCO heritage sites), breakfast, lunch, and dinner daily on the ship, complimentary wine, beer, and soft drinks with lunch and dinner, classes and demonstrations on board the ship, all port charges, and free wi-fi (that’s how I was able to share photos and up-to-date happenings while on the trip).
+Your all-inclusive river cruise price includes: stateroom, a selection of guided tours (also includes admission to sites on the tours, many of which are ), breakfast, lunch, and dinner daily on the ship, complimentary wine, beer, and soft drinks with lunch and dinner, classes and demonstrations on board the ship, all port charges, and free wi-fi (that’s how I was able to share photos and up-to-date happenings while on the trip).
 The pricing represents a value luxury experience, rolling lots of extras into the purchase price.

 Not included: Airfare (add-on air options are available), gratuities, alcoholic beverages in the lounge, and shopping.
 There are also a couple of optional tours offered that have an additional fee.